 It is very important to know what is expected of you.
-Engage in regular meetings with your boss to keep him/her in the loop on your activities and accomplishments.
-This approach largely depends on what management style your boss is using.
-There are bosses who prefer micromanaging; there are others who use the laisse-faire approach, and others who are very democratic in their leadership.
+Request regular meetings with your boss to keep him/her in the loop on your activities and accomplishments.
+Work to understand the management style your boss is using.
+There are bosses who micromanage and there are others who are extremely hands-off.
 Be keen, learn how your boss operates, and adapt to his/her management style.
-If you are unsure, mimic the approach someone who successfully interacts with your boss or ask them for tips and advice on how to better communicate with them.
+If you are unsure, mimic the approach of someone who successfully interacts with your boss or ask them for tips and advice on how to better communicate with them.
 Be adaptable as you become aware of ways to better interact with different or difficult personalities.
 Look at this as a learning experience!

 3. Focus on your work

 You have taken charge and you know what is expected of you, so work!
 That is why you are being paid.
 Do what you are expected and do it very well.
 Most bosses cherish workers who take initiative and perform beyond expectations.
-Make yourself invaluable with not only your responsibilities, but also, the way you perform those assigned duties.
-Again, keep track of your accomplishments and don’t go around bragging, but do take valid opportunities to point out your contributions and ask for additional ways to contribute.
+Make yourself invaluable with not only your responsibilities but also, the way you perform those assigned duties.
+Keep track of your accomplishments and don’t go around bragging, but do take valid opportunities to point out your contributions and ask for additional ways to contribute.

-It may be prudent to seek advice from someone who understands the boss better than you, but remember going over your boss’s head will usually backfire.
+It may be prudent to seek advice from someone who understands the boss better than you, but remember, going over your boss’s head may backfire.
 In some cases, when you’ve tried your best, solving your differences with the manager might be impossible.
 In such a scenario, it is better to be honest with yourself and consider moving to another department or to another company.
 If you think the situation is intolerable or continues to make you unhappy, it may be time to make a move.